 Management, working with the Board and the Governance Committee, provides an orientation program for new directors and a continuing education program for all directors to familiarize and update them with respect to FirstService and its businesses.
 Prior to agreeing to join the Board, new directors are given a clear indication of the workload and time commitment required.
 The Chairman of the Board ensures the orientation program is carried out as directed by the Governance Committee.
 New directors to FirstService have generally been executives with extensive business experience.
 Orientation for these individuals is provided through a review of past Board materials and other private and public documents concerning FirstService and visits to certain of FirstService's businesses and offices.
 On a periodic basis, management of FirstService and its regions provide presentations for the Board to ensure that directors are fully informed of FirstService operations, major business and regional trends and industry practices, and directors are free to contact the CEO, the CFO and other members of Management at any time to discuss any aspect of FirstService's businesses.
-In September 2019, the Board (with all Board members present, other than Mr. Ghert) received presentations from the executive leaders of FirstService Residential, FirstService Residential New York, FirstService Energy and FirstService Financial, who provided the Board with an overview of their respective executive team, history, business, financial results and opportunities.
-In addition, in December 2019, the Board (with all Board members present) received a presentation from the executive leaders of CertaPro Painters with an overview of its executive team, business, financial results and opportunities.
+In September 2020, the Board (with all Board members present, other than Mr. Ghert) received presentations from the executive leaders of Global Restoration, who provided the Board with an overview of their respective executive team, history, business, financial results and opportunities and reviewed the key business initiatives going forward.
+In addition, in December 2020, the Board (with all Board members present) received a presentation from the executive leaders of FirstService Residential and Century Fire Protection with an overview of their respective businesses, financial results, opportunities and key business initiatives, as well as the impact and responses to the COVID-19 pandemic.

 The Board, either directly or through Board committees, is responsible for overseeing the business and affairs of FirstService and for approving the overall direction of FirstService, in a manner which is in the best interests of FirstService and its shareholders.
 At least four regular meetings and, if required, strategy meetings of the Board are scheduled each year at which the directors review in detail the financial statements, operating reports, forecasts, future prospects, material acquisitions, budgets and reports from the committees of the Board and from Management.
 The frequency of meetings as well as the nature of agenda items changes depending upon the state of FirstService's affairs and in light of opportunities or issues that FirstService may face.
-There were seven Board meetings held in 2019.
+There were four Board meetings held in 2020.
 The meeting agenda is circulated in advance to all directors, meetings are scheduled well in advance and a core agenda of items, together with a book of materials, is circulated prior to each meeting.
 The independent Board members meet in-camera at every regularly scheduled meeting.